rachaelfinch/rachaelfinch.GitHub.io/index.md

 ---
 #### [Education Analysis](https://www.linkedin.com/pulse/using-tableau-analyze-educational-data-rachael-finch-1dxke/)
 [<img src="images/Tableau1-2.png?raw=true"/>](https://www.linkedin.com/pulse/using-tableau-analyze-educational-data-rachael-finch-1dxke/?trackingId=uAeyuBenQu%2BSZ7Jrvu0cug%3D%3D)
 In this case study, I was prompted to analyze education data from the state of Massachusetts.
-My main objectives included: Determine the schools that have the lowest rates of graduation and those that are excelling,establish if class size impacts the likelihood students will go on to pursue a college degree, and address fourth-grade Math proficiency levels and determine which districts lead the state in scores.
+My main objectives included: Determine the schools that have the lowest rates of graduation and those that are excelling, establish if class size impacts the likelihood students will go on to pursue a college degree, and address fourth-grade Math proficiency levels and determine which districts lead the state in scores.